 The location-based data that you generate through mobile advertising is also useful at allowing you to target certain demographics.
 The movement of a mobile device can help to build up a detailed user profile, which can be an

 The location-based data that you generate through mobile advertising is also useful at allowing you to target certain demographics.
-The movement of a mobile device can help to build up a detailed user profile, which can be an .
+The movement of a mobile device can help to build up a detailed user profile, which can be an indicator of behavior.
 Imagine you were looking for fitness enthusiasts above all else as the ideal market for your product.
 If you have a whole bunch of user data that suggests a certain individual has checked in at gyms, fitness events, and sports stores - you can assume that the owner of that smartphone is a fitness enthusiast.

 What's more, you can also create useful parameters by using location.
 For example, local bars that are trying to fill up the slow hours in an afternoon by advertising happy hour events can make their marketing efforts more beneficial by reaching out to consumers who are within walking distance.